jjaafari/VictimsCompensation/README.md

 We hope some other outlets with more resources are able to take the data that we’ve compiled so far and run with it.
 At NationSwell, we don’t have the resources to dedicate years to an investigation (it was hard enough to work for five months on this one).
 And we also don’t have the full data reporting hub that is needed to fully dig into this properly.
 That said, we’ve made all of the data we collected publicly available for download on this GitHub, in the hopes that this knowledge can further a conversation about assumptions of guilt and victims’ rights in the U.S.

 <h3>Reporter:</h3>
-Joseph Darius Jaafari
+Joseph Darius Jaafari, joseph@nationswell.com
-joseph@nationswell.com

 <h3>Data Scientist:</h3>
-Malorie Hughes
-mhughes@npr.org
+Malorie Hughes, mhughes@npr.org